PiSupply/PiJuice/Software/README.md

 This is the user scripts menu tab as we mentioned in the above screenshot description where you can add paths to custom scripts that you can trigger on events.

 User scripts can be assigned to user functions called by system task when configured event arise.
-This should be non-blocking callback function that implements customized system functions or event logging.
+This should be non-blocking callback function that implements customised system functions or event logging.

 User functions are 4 digit binary coded and have 15 combinations, code 0 is USER_EVENT meant that it will not be processed by system task, but left to user and python API to manage it.
 The GUI initially only shows 8.
 Clicking the "Show more" button will show all 15.